msk-up/browser_extention/README.md

 3) Pin the extension, click Meeting Coach, grant mic, and start listening.

 ## Notes
 - Permissions: tabs, activeTab, scripting, storage, host <all_urls>.
-Mic access is granted via the user prompt when recording starts; no special manifest key is needed.
+Audio access is granted via the user prompt when recording starts (ensure you tick “Share tab audio” in the picker).
 - Backend streaming is commented out; enable by wiring API_URL/WS_URL in code if needed.